Thomas Graydon: Military service

 When the United States entered World War I, Graydon enlisted and was sent to the Plattsburg training camp.
 After training he was commissioned captain of the 303rd Machine Gun Company, and was sent to Camp Devens.
 Graydon left for France on July 4, 1917, with the 76th Division.
 Later he was transferred to the 3rd Division and was placed in command of Company B of the Seventh Machine Gun battalion.
 He saw action at the Battle of Château-Thierry where his machine gun battalion bore the brunt of the fighting.
 After the Armistice was signed he became part of the army of occupation and was the first Harvard man to reach the Rhine.
 He returned to the United States on April 8, 1919 and received his honorable discharge.

-Later years
+Later life

 Graydon was married three times.
 His second wife was Mary Andrews, and his third wife was Marian MacAdams of New York City.
 He was married to his third wife for 20 years starting in 1929.

 He was affiliated with the Episcopal church, the Business Men's Club, Harvard Club and Phi Delta Psi fraternity, which he joined in college.

 Graydon and his third wife died when their automobile was involved in a collision with a passenger bus near Westfield, Indiana in October 1949 while the two were returning from Santa Monica, California to their home in New York.